-PYCL 0503 Counseling Theories for School Counseling PYCL 0511 Introduction to Counseling Techniques PYCL 0507 Research and Evaluation for Counselors PYCL 0510 Career Development and College Planning PYCL 0512 Human Growth and Development PYCL 0515 Principles of School Counseling PYCL 0550 Contemporary Clinical Interventions PYCL 0560 Appraisal & Evaluation in School Counseling
+1 PYCL 0503 Counseling Theories for School Counseling (Synchronous Online) PYCL 0507 Research and Evaluation for Counselors (Asynchronous Online) PYCL 0510 Career Development and College Planning (Asynchronous Online) PYCL 0511 Introduction to Counseling Techniques (Online with a Required In-Person Residential Institute) PYCL 0512 Human Growth and Development (Asynchronous Online) PYCL 0515 Principles of School Counseling (Asynchronous Online) PYCL 0550 Contemporary Clinical Interventions (Synchronous Online) PYCL 0560 Appraisal & Evaluation in School Counseling (Asynchronous Online) PYCL 0571 Ethical, Legal, & Professional Issues for School Counselors (Asynchronous Online)

-PYCL 0571 Ethical, Legal, & Professional Issues for School Counsel ors PYCL 0585 Psychology of Exceptional & At-Risk Children PYCL 0632 Social and Cultural Foundations of Counseling PYCL 0635 Group Theory and Practice PYCL 0665 School Consultation Skills PYCL 0685 School Counseling Practicum PYCL 0688 School Counseling Internship PYCL 0689 Continuing School Counseling Internship
+PYCL 0585 Psychology of Exceptional & At-Risk Children (Asynchronous Online) PYCL 0632 Social and Cultural Foundations of Counseling (Synchronous Online) PYCL 0635 Group Theory and Practice (Online with a Required In-Person Residential Institute) PYCL 0665 School Consultation Skills (Synchronous Online) PYCL 0685 School Counseling Practicum (Synchronous Online) PYCL 0688 School Counseling Internship (Synchronous Online) PYCL 0689 Continuing School Counseling Internship (Synchronous Online)

 The Master of Science degree program in counseling with a concentration in School Counseling requires 48 hours of graduate credit and successful completion of the program's examination requirements.
-The M.S. in Counseling with a concentration in School Counseling program is offered at designated regional campuses in a weekend/online hybrid format.
-Selected courses will be offered in-person in the intensive weekend format, while other courses will be offered in the online format.
+The M.S. in Counseling with a concentration in School Counseling program is offered online with courses delivered in a synchronous and asynchronous format.
+Two courses of the required 16 in the curriculum will be delivered online with a residential institute (PYCL 0511 and PYCL 0635).
 See the School Counseling Planned Program of Study for more information.